bonigarcia/webdrivermanager/README.md

 	<dependency>
 		<groupId>io.github.bonigarcia</groupId>
 		<artifactId>webdrivermanager</artifactId>
-		<version>1.0.1</version>
+		<version>1.1.0</version>
 		<scope>test</scope>
 	</dependency>

 Then you can let WebDriverManager to do manage WebDriver binaries for your application/test.
-Take a look to this example which uses Chrome with Selenium WebDriver:
+Take a look to this JUnit example which uses Chrome with Selenium WebDriver:

 	public class ChromeTest {